klepas/fuckyouimaplatypus-site/index.md

 - Sectalks Sydney: every 3rd Tuesday of the month
 - Ruxmon Sydney: every 3rd Friday of the month
 - CryptoParty Sydney
-- 2600 Sydney: every 1st Friday of the month

 Our semi-regular [Platypus events](http://www.meetup.com/en-AU/OWASP-Sydney-Web-Application-Security-Group/) gives us the opportunity to do tons of cool security shit like: